16 Jan 25

 4) May Conflict with User Preferences

-Simply put, the browser may ignore the tinting settings.
 This can lead to a potential mismatch between what the website designer intended and what the user experiences.
-While most browsers support theme-color meta tags, user customizations like dark mode or custom color schemes may result in inconsistent visuals across different users.
+While most browsers support theme-color meta tags, user customizations like dark mode or custom color schemes lead to inconsistent visuals for different users.